 - Front- Gynaecomastia, Pigmentation, Swelling, Oedema

-- Back- Scoliosis, Kyphosis, Dropping of shoulder, Winging of scapula, Symmetry of intrascapular areas and Venous prominence
+- Back- Scoliosis, Kyphosis, Dropping of the shoulder, Winging of scapula, Symmetry of interscapular areas, and Venous prominence

 Place your palm and fingers to palpate over regions for:

 - Position over the trachea and tracheal rug (finger placed on trachea moves inferiorly with each respiration as seen in COPD)

 - Chest expansion- Put your hand in the front of the chest, so the thumbs lie on the sternum and fingers beneath the axilla, and ask the patient to breathe (decreased movement of thumb on one side can mean lung collapse)

 - Apex beat

 - Vocal fremitus- Place palm on the trachea and ask patient to say 123